JalmarazMartn/customDiagnostics/README.md

 **_You can apply fixes in a more restricted mode with command:"JAM Fixes.
 Pick a fixset and apply fixes in current document diagnostics"._**

+### Command: Build a fix from current diagnostic and copy it in clipboard

+This commend features the partial creation of a fix and his store in clipboard to past it in a .json rules file.
+The steps to use it are:

+- Place the cursor in the editor, in a text that raise a diagnostic bellow in the diagnostic panel.
+- Execute in command palette: **_"JAM Custom Rules.
+Build a fix from current diagnostic and copy it in clipboard"_**.
+Then, you will get in your clipboard a new fix definition, with the diagnostic code, name, and searchexpression.
+- Edit your rules json file, and paste the fix.
+- Edit **_replaceexpression_** in the fix.
+- If needed include this fix in a fixset.

 ### Diagnostics

 In the same file we set the replacing rules we can set a digsnotics to find and show in problems panel.